Cinzya/Cinzya/README.md

 # Hi there 👀

 Welcome to my page!
-I'm Cynthia, software engineer from Germany currently living in the Netherlands.
+I'm Cynthia, developer from Germany currently living in the Netherlands.

 ## Things I code with